-Each home site is unique, so land improvement options and site prep tasks will vary for every new homeowner.
-During your home buying process, you will work with your home consultant to choose any necessary land improvement options and learn what needs to be done to your home site in order to prepare it for your new home.
-Site prep and land improvement options will be completed by qualified local contractors your home center can help you find.
-Check out these different land improvement options you should think about before your home arrives!
+Each home site is unique, so your exact preparation steps will vary.
+While you’re buying your home, you will work with your home consultant on what needs to be done to prepare your home site, so you can feel confident about both the costs and time estimates involved with each step.
+Home site prep and land improvement options can be completed by local contractors your home center can help you find.

-A professional contractor will need to make sure your site is properly crowned, meaning it is built up and properly compacted to ensure drainage goes away from your home.
-It is important to make sure your land is crowned to prevent flooding or water from building up inside or underneath your home.
+A professional contractor will also need to make sure your site is properly crowned, which means that the soil is built up and properly compacted to ensure any drainage goes away from your home.
+It is important to make sure your land is crowned to help prevent flooding or water from building up inside or underneath your home.

-To make sure your on-site construction is completed as smoothly as possible, you may need to work with your home center to hire contractors to handle the following tasks:
+Once your home has been built and the site is ready for it, the home can be delivered.
+To make sure the final on-site installation process is completed as smoothly as possible, you may need to work with your home center to hire contractors for tasks like:

 Then, the final setup and inspections can take place, and it will be time for move-in day!
 At Clayton, we know the process of purchasing a new home can seem complicated and overwhelming.
 That’s why our experienced home center consultants will be there to help support you through every step, from choosing the right floor plan for you to welcoming you home.
 Looking for more information about homeownership?
 You can check out our Studio blog for all kinds of helpful tips.